Beware of cheap (or free) printers! Read on to learn about the smarter way to go printer shopping.

 Page Yield – Page yield by far is the most important thing to pay attention to when considering a new printer.
 A printer’s page yield is the average number of prints a cartridge will give you as determined by the manufacturer.
 Manufacturers include this number on the box and the yield can vary significantly depending on what type of cartridge you have.
 Even printers with identical price points and features may have very different page yields and cartridges for a very different price.
 Page yields are based on ISO standards, using a standard test page at 5% coverage.

 Total Cost of Ink – Why is it so important to pay attention to a printer’s page yield?
 Because of how it translates to the total cost of ink your printer will use regularly.
 The cost of ink is where most printer manufacturers make the bulk of their money.
-As illustrated by the previous example with the Canon, printer companies will often sell their machines for cheap, only to charge a premium on the ink.
+As illustrated by the previous example with the HP, printer companies will often sell their machines for cheap, only to charge a premium on the ink.
 The cost of ink is calculated by dividing a printer’s page yield by the cost of the ink cartridge.
-For example, the price of a genuine HP 61XL black ink cartridge is $39.99 and its page yield is 480 pages.
-After a bit of division, the cost is 8 cents per page.
+For example, the price of a genuine HP 65XL black ink cartridge is $30.99 and its page yield is 300 pages.
+After a bit of division, the cost is 10 cents per page.
 This is why aftermarket cartridges have become such a viable alternative.
 Aftermarket cartridges can be worlds cheaper than the genuine brand, and if bought from a reputable supplier, come with a nice guarantee too.
-If you were to buy a compatible HP 61XL black cartridge at $15.99, your cost would only be 3.33 cents per page.
-Compare with 8 cents a page for original HP cartridge, that’s less than half the price!
+If you were to buy a compatible HP 65XL black cartridge at $18.99, your cost would only be 6.3 cents per page.

 Duty-Cycle – A duty cycle is the number of pages a printer can print in a month without any issues.
 Businesses use this number as a way to keep track of performance and to gauge when a particular part might go bad.
 Replaceable parts like a drum or fuser assembly will wear out over time and can be expensive to maintain.
 Keeping tabs on wear and tear will keep your printer running smoothly for a longer period of time and ensure you are getting the most from the machine.
 Consumers that routinely print at a high volume should pay attention to their printer’s monthly print volume, or the number of pages a user requires from their printer.
 If you print 5,000 copies a month it wouldn’t make sense to invest in a printer that only handles a 1,000.
 Read up on the statistics of each machine you are considering and buy one that makes sense for your needs.
 If you only print a few times a day your monthly print volume shouldn’t be a concern but you should still pay attention to your cartridge’s page yield.